 As weight loss became more mainstream, figuring out how to live a more active and healthy lifestyle has become the hot topic that everyone is talking about.
 From the classic aerobics videos in the 1980s to the infomercials peddling the latest weight loss craze in the 90s to now eating healthier and taking on new sports such as stand up paddle boarding or cross fit, weight loss is a priority for many people.
 Getting healthy and losing weight is not only the hip thing to do; it also has countless health benefits that are ageless.

 First, let’s talk about how you go about losing weight.
-One way to maximize weight loss is to transition your diet from an ‘eat anything from anywhere’ plan to an ‘examine the product and choose wisely’ plan.
+One way to maximize weight loss is to transition your diet from an ‘eat anything, anywhere, anytime’ plan to an ‘examine the product and make smart decisions’ plan.
 In order to lose weight, it is essential to cut back on food items that have excess sugars, fats, carbohydrates, and sodium.
 (Keep in mind, the key word here is excess.
-Your body needs at least some amount of those to function properly).
-Once those are cut out, they need to be replaced by wholesome foods such as fruits, vegetables, whole grains, and lean proteins.
+Your body needs at least some of all of those macronutrients in order to function properly).
+Once the excess is cut out, you’ll need to replace them with more nutritious and wholesome foods such as fruits, vegetables, whole grains, and lean proteins.